Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

 - Overweight pets carry extra insulation that traps heat

-- Dogs with thick double coats, such as Huskies and Malamutes, struggle despite their love of winter
+- Dogs with thick double coats, such as Huskies, Malamutes, and many herding breeds, struggle despite loving cool weather

 - Any pet with a heart condition, respiratory disease, or history of prior heat-related illness is at elevated risk